thomaspinckney3/cs4501/Project1.md

 ---------------

 Turn in screenshots of `docker ps` showing your running containers along with a screenshot of your "Hello World" output from curl.
-Submit this to tp3ks@virginia.edu.